Code-Institute-Submissions/school-for-the-poor/README.md

 or how to get where you want to be.
 The navbar and footer items change colour on hover, making it clear that they are clickable links.
-- **skeleton** - information is revealed across a small number of pages, with the key feature of the site on the homepage.
+- **skeleton** - information is revealed across a small number of pages, with the key feature of the site on the home page.
 The limited number of pages keeps the site simple and easy to navigate beyond the game to find the information the user needs.
 Choices are simple so the user is not overwhelmed with options, and each click provides specific content.
 - **surface** - the site has a clear identity presenting a connection between the blackboard background and chalk